Alfanar

 • Projects without clear social/environmental impact on disadvantaged communities

-• Individual projects rather than organizational development
+• Individual projects rather than organisational development

 Helpful Hinchilla